doubleopen-project/doubleopen-publications/Proof-Of-Concept/Compliance-Is-Forever/Double-Open-Feasibility-Study.md

 Srclist file includes a list of all [ELF files](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) of the package in question and all source files for each ELF file, as determined by dwarfsrcfiles.

+Filelics file includes a list of the SPDX headers found for each file that includes SPDX headers.
+The license lists in filelics files could be used as is, but for this feasibility study we've decided to use Fossology as a source for all license conclusions.
+Fossology's OJO scanner should provide us with the same information as filelics files, so we've decided to use Fossology for the sake of simplicity.

 ##### acl.srclist
 ```json
 {